Investigators list potential crimes in Indiana assault case

 Vauhxx Booker, a local civil rights activist and member of the Monroe County Human Rights Commission, said five white men pinned him against a tree, shouted racial slurs and one of them threatened to “get a noose” at Monroe Lake near Bloomington over Independence Day weekend.

 The Indiana Department of Natural Resources responded to the scene on the day of the alleged assault and released the 68-page document to The Associated Press Thursday following a public records act request.
+In it, potential crimes committed by four people - on both sides of the altercation - are indicated.

-Sean Purdy - whose lawyer spoke out Monday saying Booker has been “putting forth a false narrative” about what happened - is listed as facing potential charges of felony criminal confinement and misdemeanor battery against Booker.
+Sean Purdy, whose lawyer spoke out Monday saying Booker has been “putting forth a false narrative” about what happened, is listed as facing potential charges of felony criminal confinement and misdemeanor battery against Booker.
 Booker himself is named as potential victim, as well as a suspect on charges of battery and criminal trespassing against Purdy and another man involved in the incident, Jerry Cox.
 Cox could also face misdemeanor battery charges, according to the DNR recommendations.

+Ian Watkins, who was with Booker at the lake that day, could also face a criminal trespass charge.

 Investigators “determined there was evidence of multiple crimes” after conducting more than a dozen interviews with witnesses and those involved in the physical altercation.
 Video footage from cellphones was also gathered and reviewed.